jtvandijk/pg-polygon-merge-repo/README.md

 8. Repeat.

 #### Usage
 The script can be excecuted by passing __12__ arguments.
-Arguments simply need to be provided to a config file in the exact order that is shown below.
+Arguments simply need to be provided through a config file.
+All arguments are required.
+Arguments need to be in the exact order that is shown below.
 See _config_example.txt_ for an example.
-All arguments are required.
-Input table needs to be set up (including required columns) before running.
+Please note that the nput table needs to be set up, including required columns, before running the script.

-  fn_merge_pg_polygons [configfile]

     host:         postgres server
     port:         postgres port
     database:     postgres database